apache/arrow/docs/source/format/CDeviceDataInterface.rst

     * Metal: ``MTLEvent*``
     * OneAPI: ``sycl::event*``

-    If an event is provided, then the producer MUST ensure that the event is triggered/recorded at the end of the processing stream once the data is considered available for use.
+    If an event is provided, then the producer MUST ensure that the exported data is available on the device before the event is triggered.
+The consumer SHOULD wait on the event before trying to access the exported data.

 .. c:member:: int64_t ArrowDeviceArray.reserved[3]